Redocly/redocly-cli/docs/guides/configure-rules.md

 If you work with multiple APIs, or need to use consistent API linting in different projects, consider creating a ruleset that you can use in each situation.

-The custom rulesets are configured the same way as the Redocly CLI, but the yaml file contains only the `rules:` section.
-An example ruleset could be like this one, which is in a file called `custom-ruleset.yaml`:
+Reusable rulesets are configured the same way as the Redocly CLI, but the yaml file contains only the `rules:` section.
+An example ruleset could be like this one, which is in a file called `reusable-ruleset.yaml`:

 ```yaml
 rules: